ehmpathy/simple-dynamodb-client/README.md

 export const castFromModelToDynamodbItem = ({ user }: { user: User }) => {
   return {
-    p: getPartitionKey({ user }), // the partition key, upon which we will overwrite data
+    p: getPartitionKey(user}), // the partition key, upon which we will overwrite data
     recorded_at: new Date().toISOString(), // for debugging the last time cache for this was updated user, // i.e., just store the whole object in one column, for simplicity
     user_name: user.name, // but also store the users name in a separate column for easier visual debugging